Extreme heat is a trademark of North Texas weather, and it's especially true for Fort Worth in June and July.

 Though the days are shorter in winter, the thermometer is far more accommodating.
 Average daytime highs hover around 60 degrees between December and February in Fort Worth.
 Even for the most cold-weather averse individuals, that's an agreeable climate in which to find a home.

-More than just comfort, touring homes in winter serve a practical purpose.
+More than just comfort, touring homes in winter serves a practical purpose.
 Those same Tarrant County temperature extremes put plenty of stress on area homes as well.

 Considering the majority of area homes are built to provide sanctuary from heat, it's informative to experience a home in colder conditions.